Cap-go/capacitor-updater/api.md

 description: All available method of the plugin
 ---

-See the (Readme)[https://github.com/Cap-go/capacitor-updater] for more information.
+See the Github [Readme](https://github.com/Cap-go/capacitor-updater) for more information.

 <docgen-index>